 Oct.
 28, 7 p.m. to 10 p.m. at the Dallas World Aquarium, 1801 N. Griffin St., Dallas. $50.
 Details here.

 BONUS: 2 ways to get into the spooky spirit

 Need some help with your Halloween makeup?
-From Oct.
-26 to 31, all of Blushington's locations are offering four bold looks: Wonder Woman, Cat Woman Bat Woman and a flower child.
+Now through Oct.
+31, all of Blushington's locations are offering four bold looks: Wonder Woman, Cat Woman Bat Woman and a flower child.
 Lucky for you, these costumes don't require much work once Blushington completes your look; just throw on a little black dress for Cat Woman or ease into a flowy maxi for flower child.
 Voila!

 Oct.
 26-31 at Blushington, 4218 Oak Lawn Ave., Dallas. $100.

 Before hitting your favorite haunts for the night, prepare yourself for a hellacious Halloween with brunch and pumpkin-painting at downtown eatery Gather Kitchen.
 On Oct.
 28, the fast-casual dining spot is hosting an event with the ladies behind Instagram account Dallasites101; there, you can nosh on a nourishing brunch and paint your own pumpkin for some seriously Insta-worthy Halloween prep.
 The event is BYOB, so get the party started early by bringing Champagne to mix with the fresh-squeezed OJ on site.

 Gather & Harvest event at Gather Kitchen: Oct.
 28, 11 a.m. to 1 p.m. at Gather Kithchen in Thanksgiving Tower, 1601 Elm St., Dallas. $25.
 Details here.

 Update on Oct.
 23, 2017: Paragraph about Blushington has been updated to show that they are doing Halloween makeup earlier than planned: It now runs Oct.
 22-31, not Oct.
 26-31.